code19m/chatx-01-backend/API_CONTRACT.md

 **Notes:**

 - Only the message sender can delete their messages
-- Soft delete: marks `is_deleted: true`, clears content
+- Soft delete: message is removed from listings

 ---